 - (4) Exhibition Hall and Meeting Rooms Rental for Fundraisers.
 Where the exhibition hall and meeting rooms are rented for the presentation of a fundraising event sponsored by a nonprofit organization, a bona fide political party, which qualifies under Hawaii's election laws, or a bona fide political candidate, who qualifies under Hawaii's election laws, the tenant of the exhibition hall shall pay the applicable rental charge or 10 percent of the donated gross receipts collected for the event, whichever is greater; provided, that a rental cap will apply which provides that the percentage rental must not exceed twice the applicable deposit; and this rental cap will not apply to the Waikiki Shell, arena, or the concert hall if it is used for a fundraising event. - (5) Facility Use for Indoor Sports Practice Rental.
 When the sports surface is already installed, ordinary lighting is used, and there are no additional labor, cleanup and air conditioning costs incurred by the city, the use of the facility for practice purposes, at the discretion of the director of enterprise services, is permissible without charge; provided that a waiver of liability is signed by the tenant. - (c) Nonperformance Day Rental. - (1) When renting either the exhibition hall or the Pikake Room, the tenant will be entitled to the nonperformance day rental rate for the number of days equal to the number of performance days.
 Any nonperformance days exceeding that number will be charged at the fixed rental rate, reduced rental rates, or deposit, as applicable, for a performance day for the facility. - (2) Any tenant renting the arena for an event which requires more than eight hours to change over the facility for that event will be charged a nonperformance day at the beginning and end of the booking. - (d) Charges for Facilities and Services Not Specified.
-The director of enterprise services is authorized to establish and assess reasonable rental charges for those facilities and services not specified herein. - (e) Charges for Facilities and Services during the COVID-19 Public Health Emergency:
+The director of enterprise services is authorized to establish and assess reasonable rental charges for those facilities and services not specified herein. - (e) Charges for Facilities and Services to Prevent the Spread of COVID-19:

-To allow for required physical distancing to prevent the spread of COVID-19, the director of enterprise services is authorized to offer tenants additional or larger facilities, based on availability, as required to accommodate an event that otherwise would have been accommodated by and would have met posted occupancy limits of a smaller facility.
+To allow for physical distancing to prevent the spread of COVID-19, the director of enterprise services shall be authorized to offer users of facilities additional or larger facilities, based on availability, reasonably required to accommodate an event that otherwise would have been accommodated by and met posted occupancy limits of a smaller facility.

-The director of enterprise services is authorized to charge rental rates based on the rates of the smaller facility which would have met the needs of the event based on posted occupancy limits prior to the COVID-19 public health emergency.
+The director is authorized to charge rental rates based on the rates for the smaller facility which would have met the needs of the event based on posted occupancy limits prior to the emergence of COVID-19.
+The authorizations contained herein shall not apply to the rental and use of any of the facilities after June 30, 2023.